DiarmuidHenry/Restaurant-Booking/README.md

 ### HTML

 All locations on the site passed HTML validation with no errors.
-Due to the way  Below are a few examples
+Due to the large number of individual HTML pages/templates that are used, below are a few examples of test results.

+The only comment I get is WHATEVER THAT TEST ERROR RETURNED.

 ### CSS